History

 Marketing department was organized at ZMA in 1994.
 It began to create and extend export markets.

 Until 1995 SeAZ used the ready-made cars that were supplied by VAZ, and was engaged only in their re-equipment in version for invalids.
 But from the mid 1995 the factory has mastered full manufacture of the car, including welding, painting and assembly.
 Under SeAZ release of "Oka" new versions have been specially constructed, and SeAZ has finally said goodbye to the status of the manufacturer of invalid motorized carriages.
-To survive in uneasy conditions of the Russian market, SeAZ in Serpukhov besides invalid versions have begun release of the usual "OKA".
-Updated model with an index 11113 (engine displacement volume was increased to 750 cc).
-At the same time on the conveyor were also assembled models 11113-01 (for people without both legs(foots)) and 11113-02 (for people without one leg(foot)).

-In 1996 SeAZ it has produced 3,400 minicars "OKA".
+In 1996 SeAZ has produced 3,400 minicars "OKA".

-18,919 cars were produced in 1997 by ZMA, that is double the volume of 1996 production.
+18,919 cars were produced in 1997 by ZMA, and that was double the volume of 1996 production.

-In 1997 SeAZ it has produced 8,400 minicars "OKA".
+In 1997 SeAZ has produced 8,400 minicars "OKA".

 75,000 of "OKA" mini-cars were produced by December 1998.